IbrahiimKhan/GeoApp/README.md

 ```

-To start Metro, run the following command from the _root_ of your my-care-mobile project dir:
+To start Metro, run the following command from the _root_ of your  project dir:

 ```bash
 yarn start